Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: Introduction

 In the present study we focus on bottomonia whose in-medium properties have been extensively explored in both lattice QCD~\cite{Aarts:2013kaa,Aarts:2014cda,Kim:2014iga,Larsen:2019bwy,Larsen:2019zqv,Larsen:2020rjk} and in-medium potential models, see, \eg, Refs.~\cite{Rapp:2008tf,Mocsy:2013syh} for reviews.
-Most studies thus far have focused on using point meson operators, \ie, meson operators in which the quark and the antiquark fields are created at the same spatial point.
-However, these correlators have overlap with all possible states containing the $Q\bar Q$ pair, including states with large invariant mass, and turned out to be not particularly sensitive to the medium modifications of bottomonium states~\cite{Rapp:2008tf,Mocsy:2013syh}.
-Therefore, recent lQCD studies~\cite{Larsen:2019bwy,Larsen:2019zqv} have utilized correlators with extended meson operators that have an improved overlap with the bottomonium state of interest while reduced overlap with high-lying states.
-As a result, these correlators are more sensitive to the in-medium effects at the scale of the temperature than those using point sources.
+Most studies to date have focused on using point meson operators, \ie, meson operators in which the quark and the antiquark fields are created at the same spatial point, which give rise to the standard spectral functions.
+However, these correlators have overlap with all possible states containing the $Q\bar Q$ pair, including states with large invariant mass, and turned out to be not particularly sensitive to the medium modifications of quarkonium properties~\cite{Rapp:2008tf,Mocsy:2013syh}.
+To enhance the sensitivity to the bound-state regime, recent lQCD studies~\cite{Larsen:2019bwy,Larsen:2019zqv} have utilized correlators with extended meson operators that have a larger overlap with the bottomonium state of interest but a reduced one with high-lying states.
+As a result, these correlators are more sensitive to medium effects at the scale of the temperature than those using point sources.